-Chris Hudson is Associate Professor of Asian Media and Culture in the School of Media and Communication and Co-Director of the RMIT Communication, Politics and Culture research centre.
+Chris Hudson is Associate Professor of Asian Media and Culture in the School of Media and Communication.

 Current research projects